 Surveys

-Surveys are strongly recommended, but can result in delay for a number of reasons.
-It may simply come down to the availability of the surveyor, or the time they take to finalise their report.
-Recently, the difficulties that surveyors faced in physically attending properties as a result of Covid restrictions lead to delays.
-However, if the survey reveals problems with the property, particularly significant ones affecting its value such as subsidence, structural issues or woodworm, further investigation and/or remedial work may be required.
-The knock on effect may be delay or, worse still, the buyer withdrawing from the sale.
+Surveys are strongly recommended but can result in delays for various reasons.
+It may simply come down to the availability of the surveyor or the time taken to finalise their report.
+However, if the survey reveals problems with the property, further investigation and/or remedial work may be necessary.
+Examples of significant issues include:

 Search results